6DammK9/nai-anime-pure-negative-prompt/ch04/ice_lake_ws.md

 ### Memory ###

-All 16 RAM sticks are identical, which should boots with single Attempt.
-Make sure you don't mix the RAM, even in same frequency with different bank / rank configuration.
+**4TB RAM.
+For real.**.
+[8x Samsung 64G 4RX4 LR-DIMM 2400MHz](https://www.ebay.com/itm/173343022411), and then [8x Intel 2nd gen PMem 512GB DCPMM 3200MHz](https://www.ebay.com/p/24058980642).
+[Check out LTT's video on how to archieve this insane amount of RAM.](https://www.youtube.com/watch?v=uHAfTty9UWY)

+First boot is a pain.
+BIOS version reports confusing info, finally I cleared CMOS (reset BIOS) and it boots fine.
+Memory training is long (5min), however it becomes fast after the first boot.

 The motherboard supports 2133 / 2400 in BIOS, which is undocumented in user maual.

-The RAM sticks should be [Kingston KSM series](https://www.amazon.com/-/zh_TW/KSM24RD4-32MEI/dp/B07BGFDNZ1) but [covered with HP parts number](https://www.ebay.com/itm/265799563533).
+Since I can't afford too many items at the same time, the DIMM part is still slow.
+I may upgrade it to 3200 once I have enough budget.

+PMem will be very hot (full loading) when loading into Windows.
+It will use around 60GB, and you need [WS / Enterprise Win 10 / 11](https://www.compuram.de/blog/en/how-much-ram-can-be-addressed-under-the-current-32-bit-and-64-bit-operating-systems/) to support 2TB+ of RAM.

+On top of that, a dedicated RAM cooler, [GSkill FTB-3500C5-D](https://www.ebay.com/itm/266465959152) has been applied when the case airflow is not enough.
+An upgraded Taobao RGB PWM Compact cooler is coming soon.

 ### GPU ###